Supported file formats

 - Capture Gamut

-Premiere Pro CC supports working natively with RED Digital Cinema (R3D) footage from the following cameras & codec formats:
+Premiere Pro supports working natively with RED Digital Cinema (R3D) footage from the following cameras & codec formats:

 - Color Science like REDcolor2, REDgamma2, and REDlogFilm